rust-lang/rust/doc/tutorial-pointers.md

 common, such as C++, please read "A note..." below.
 4. Managed: Having only a single owner to a piece of data would be inconvenient or impossible.
 This is only often useful when a program is very large or very complicated.
-Using a borrowed pointer will activate Rust's garbage collection mechanism.
+Using a managed pointer will activate Rust's garbage collection mechanism.
 5: Borrowed: You're writing a function, and you need a pointer, but you don't care about its ownership.
 If you make the argument a borrowed pointer, callers